LucFrachon/autonomous_car_behavioral_cloning/README.md

-# Project 3: Use Deep Learning to Clone Driving Behavior
+# Use Deep Learning to Clone Driving Behavior

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 Overview
 ---
-This repository contains my implementation of behavioral cloning applied to a self-driving car simulator.
+This repository contains an implementation of behavioral cloning applied to a self-driving car simulator.

 I collected driving data form three different tracks then used a convolutional neural network to teach the model to drive.